 Option Heading Display Language Lets you select the language of the menus in F10 Setup and the keyboard layout.
 Scheduled Power-On This feature wakes the system up from a powered off state at a specified date and time.
 Boot Options Select the devices that the computer can boot from, as well as other options, including: Startup Menu Delay(sec).
-Enabling this feature will add a user-specified delay to the POST process.
-One purpose for the delay is to provide additional time to activate hotkeys such as Esc for the Startup Menu or F10 for Computer Setup.
-Fast Boot.
-Default is enabled for Windows 8.1 or later, and disabled for Windows 7 systems.
-CD-ROM Boot.
+Enabling this feature will add a user-specified delay to the POST process One purpose for the delay is to provide additional time to activate hotkeys such as Esc for the Startup Menu or F10 for Computer Setup. • Fast Boot.
+Default is enabled. • CD-ROM Boot.
 Default is enabled.
+USB Storage Boot.
+Default is enabled.
 Network (PXE) Boot.
-Default is enabled.
-Prompt on Memory Size Change.
-Default is enabled.
-Prompt on Fixed Storage Change.
-Default is disabled.
-After Power Loss.
+Default is enabled. • After Power Loss.
 Default is Power Off.
 Power off-causes the computer to remain powered off when power is restored.
 Power on-causes the computer to power on automatically as soon as power is restored.
-Previous state-causes the computer to power on automatically as soon as power is restored, if it was on when power was lost.
-NOTE: If the system is configured to 'Power On from Keyboard Ports' (see Power Management Options), then this setting is forced to 'Power On'.
-Audio Alerts During Boot.
-Default is enabled.
-When disabled, most audible beeps from errors, warnings, and password prompts during boot up are suppressed.
-UEFI Boot Order.
-Default is enabled.
-Specify the order in which UEFI boot sources (such as a internal hard drive, USB hard drive, USB optical drive, or internal optical drive) are checked for a bootable operating system
+Previous state-causes the computer to power on automatically as soon as power is restored if it was on when power was lost.